petmac/terms-python-output/twitter.com tos.markdown

 We may revise these Terms from time to time, the most current version will always be at [twitter.com/tos](/tos).
 If the revision, in our sole discretion, is material we will notify you via an @Twitter update or e-mail to the email associated with your account.
 By continuing to access or use the Services after those revisions become effective, you agree to be bound by the revised Terms.

-These Services are operated and provided by Twitter Inc., 539 Bryant Street, Suite 402, San Francisco, CA 94107.
+These Services are operated and provided by Twitter Inc., 795 Folsom Street, Suite 600, San Francisco, CA 94107.
 If you have any questions about these Terms, please [contact us](/about#contact).

-_Effective: September 10th, 2009_
+_Effective: September 18, 2009_